Powerful programs to educate and entertain

 We will take audiences on an unforgettable journey of discovery and inquiry into California’s past, present and possible future environments using five interwoven media programs:

 - “Becoming California,” is a two-hour public television documentary that takes a fresh look at our past, present and future relationship with California’s natural environment.
 Not the tired old tale of people versus nature.
 But a new story.
 A story about how nature and civilization need not be adversaries but partners — together creating healthy, sustainable environments amidst vibrant economies.
-Produced for a national public television audience, the target for broadcast is spring 2014.
+Produced for a national public television audience, the target for broadcast is fall 2014.

 - The Educational Website was created as a tool to increase public understanding of environmental change and foster meaningful connections with California’s natural environment.
 Through unparalleled access to high definition video, animations, images, maps and social networking capabilities, the website will provide opportunities for personal engagement in the life of California’s changing natural systems.